Dignitas (esports): 2010–present

 At the 2010 World Cyber Games, David "DaveySkills" Kelly won the Forza Motorsport 3 championship.

-In January 2011, Dignitas player Jeffrey "SjoW" Brusi won $7,500 after placing first in the Starcraft 2 IEM European Tournament.
+In January 2011, Dignitas player Jeffrey "SjoW" Brusi won $7,500 after placing first in the StarCraft II IEM European Tournament.

 From 2010 until the organization's departure from the scene in 2016, Dignitas housed multiple TrackMania world champions.
 This began with Fredrik "Bergie" Bergmann's win at ESWC 2010.
 Then, Tim "Spam" Lunenburg and Carl-Antoni "CarlJr."
 Cloutier placed first and third respectively at ESWC 2012 tournament.
 Most notably, Carl-Antoni "CarlJr."
 Cloutier won three consecutive TrackMania 2 Stadium titles at ESWC 2013, 2014, and 2015.

 Led by British team captain James "Bakery" Baker, Dignitas finished second at the 2015 Heroes of the Storm World Championship, and went on to win 4 of the 5 European Championships the next year.

 In 2016, Dignitas was acquired by Philadelphia 76ers owners Josh Harris and David Blitzer, who merged them with Apex Gaming while keeping the Dignitas branding.
 Now a part of Harris Blitzer Sports & Entertainment, Dignitas formed a parent company, New Meta Entertainment, in 2019 after merging with Clutch Gaming with investments from Fertitta Entertainment, Susquehanna Private Capital, Delaware North, and Steve Rifkind.

 Continuing on form in 2017, the team won IEM Katowice.
 In 2018, the team won the first international tournament of the year, making the team three-time IEM Katowice champions.
 Dignitas' Rocket League team, consisting of ViolentPanda, Turbopolsa, and Kaydop, won the RLCS Season 5 Finals in June 2018, becoming world champions.
 Dignitas' Counter-Strike: Global Offensive women's roster won the annual GIRLGAMER Esports Festival back-to-back in 2017 and 2018, and the Intel Extreme Challenge Katowice in 2018 and 2019.

-Battlefield 1942

-In the early 2000s, during the era of Battlefield 1942, Team Dignitas emerged as one of the most dominant forces in competitive gaming.
-Founded in 2003, Dignitas quickly made a name for themselves, assembling a talented roster that excelled in the game's strategic and fast-paced environment.
-Their exceptional teamwork and tactical mastery allowed them to control the battlefield, securing victory in nearly every major tournament and league they participated in.

-This period of dominance established Dignitas as one of the best Battlefield 1942 teams in the world.
-Their success laid the foundation for the organization's future in esports, proving that disciplined teamwork and dedication could lead to greatness.
-Dignitas' triumphs during the Battlefield 1942 era were a pivotal moment, setting them on the path to becoming a long-standing powerhouse in the global esports scene.